Astro-Sean/autophot/README.md

 The Automated Photometry Of Transients (AutoPhOT) pipeline allows for rapid, automatic analysis of fits images for transient events.

 The novel pipeline is built from the ground up, based on Python3 and makes extensive use of Astropy and Numpy packages.
 No instance of IRAF or Python2 software is used.
-AutoPhOT is able to handle homogenised data from different telescopes and applies techniques such as image calibration, image subtraction, and novel PSF fitting in an automated and intelligent way.
+AutoPhOT is able to handle heterogeneous data from different telescopes and applies techniques such as image calibration, image subtraction, and novel PSF fitting in an automated and intelligent way.

 Feedback is welcome.
 Email: sean.brennan2@ucdconnect.ie